 This performance, I developed as a finissage piece of an solo exhibition (Solstice Gallery, Brussels) by my collegue-artist Robin Kolleman.
 Robin invited me to create this work, since she felt that our works contains certain similarities, as it comes to both our themes and aesthetics.
 I decided, I wanted to bring an ode to Robin's work, based on her often used themes of attempting to intimately connect with others, voyeurism, sexuality and femininity.

 I was inspired by her piece called Fairytale, which is an object made of braided hair, measuring three meters long and 20 centimeters wide.
-She hung this braid from the facade of the gallery and it was draped all across it's adjacend street, so this innocent looking braid would get stepped on.
+She hung this braid from the facade of the gallery and draped it all across it's adjacend street.
+So this innocent looking braid would get stepped on.

-For this performance, I stood still for 50 minutes.
+For this performance, I stood still for 60 minutes.
 Then I undressed and started to hide all feminin bodyparts with bandage (a material Robin often uses for her work).
 Then, I hid myself in the white dress.
-Robin then pulled the braid from my hair, that was still sticking out, that she then hung from the facade of the gallery again, like she did with her work Fairytale.
+Robin pulled the braid from my hair, that was still sticking out, that she then hung from the facade of the gallery again, like she did with her work Fairytale.

 Photos and videos by the artist Charley Case